 Prices go up and down in short periods, and there isn’t any downside risk protection with cryptocurrency.
 You need a robust liquid market for successful trading or investments, but only a select few unregulated cryptocurrency exchanges are trading with cryptocurrencies.
 They also have a history of insider trading, theft, and hacking, making it the worst environment for trading or investing.

-There are a lot of places that accept payments with cryptocurrencies, but hardly anyone is using cryptocurrency in the open market.
+There are a lot of places that accept payments with cryptocurrencies, but hardly anyoneuses it in the open market.
 A lot of businesses that do accept cryptocurrencies immediately convert it into local currency, which holds true value.
 This is done because of the massive fluctuations in the value of cryptocurrency; one of the main reasons why you shouldn’t trade with cryptocurrencies at this current time.

 All successful traders and investors will tell you that risk management is essential for making solid investments.
 You shouldn’t be gambling when investing or trading, and with the extreme volatility of cryptocurrency, it is exactly what you are doing.
 You are taking big risks that can turn you from a hero into a zero extremely quickly.
 One minute you could be on top of the world, and the next moment your entire world could come crashing down around you.